Winker homers, Mariners sweep Nats for 10th straight win

 Fedde took a shutout into the sixth, but Winker homered with one out.
 Adam Frazier hit a sacrifice fly later in the inning against reliever Steve Cishek.

-The Nationals loaded the bases on a single and two walks against Matt Brash with two outs in the seventh, but Diego Castillo came on to strike out pinch-hitter Keibert Ruiz.
+The Nationals loaded the bases on a single and two walks against Matt Brash with two outs in the seventh, but Diego Castillo came on to strike out Keibert Ruiz, who was pinch-hitting for Tres Barerra.

+“We’re not scoring runs so we gotta try to create something, we gotta try to mix things up,” manager Dave Martinez said.
+“I thought Keibert in that situation, he’s pinch-hit before, he’s done well.
+Maybe he could put us on the board right there.”

 Adam Frazier and Cal Raleigh also hit solo home runs for Seattle in the opener.